RobbingSpree/HLMSH-Novel/character details/Side characters.md

-A friend of Debug works in a cafe and does contract work as a red hat hacker for a security firm She has a massive crush on Debug, but is way to shy to do anything about it Trans mtf and has had bottom surgery, can drop into a very deep voice as a party trick Got her nickname from looking like she was moments away from glomping people but was always too shy and too afraid of how she would be perceived to do so
+A friend of Debug works in a cafe and does contract work as a red hat hacker for a security firm She has a massive crush on Debug, but is way to shy to do anything about it Trans mtf and has had bottom surgery, can drop into a very deep voice as a party trick Got her nickname from looking like she was moments away from glomping people but was always too shy and too afraid of how she would be perceived to do so.
+Has a bit of a paranoid streak and gives out seemingly unique phone numbers to important people sonshe knows who's calling even if they use different lines cause that's a common thing they do in her security circles

 ## Bonnie Homes
 A nurse who is terrible at hitting on Debug and teaches her knitting.
 Volunteers to visit her when she gets out and gives Debug her number.